-All audit, audit-related and tax services performed by Ernst & Young LLP in fiscal 2011 were pre-approved by the Audit Committee, which concluded that the provision of such services by Ernst & Young LLP was compatible with the maintenance of that firm's independence in the conduct of its auditing functions.
+All audit, audit-related and tax services performed by Ernst & Young LLP in fiscal 2014 were pre-approved by the Audit Committee, which concluded that the provision of such services by Ernst & Young LLP was compatible with the maintenance of that firm's independence in the conduct of its auditing functions.

-Pursuant to the Audit Committee charter, the Audit Committee must approve all audit engagement fees and other significant compensation to be paid to the independent auditor and the terms of such engagement.
+Pursuant to the Audit Committee charter, the Audit Committee must approve all audit engagement fees and other significant compensation to be paid to the independent registered public accounting firm and the terms of such engagement.
 The Audit Committee's charter provides that individual engagements must be separately approved.
-Additionally, the Audit Committee must pre-approve any non-audit services to be provided to the Company by the independent auditor.
+Additionally, the Audit Committee must pre-approve any non-audit services to be provided to the Company by the independent registered public accounting firm.
 The Audit Committee policy also requires specific approval by the Audit Committee if total fees for audit-related and tax services would exceed total fees for audit services in any fiscal year.
 The Audit Committee charter authorizes the Audit Committee to delegate to one or more of its members pre-approval authority with respect to permitted services.

-MATTERS RELATING TO AUDITORS
+MATTERS RELATING TO REGISTERED PUBLIC ACCOUNTING FIRM